alibaba/MNN/docs/transformers/cache.md

 - take good care of memory layout please.

 - look at the code!
+Not the doc nor function names!

+- realize the functionality of std::move

 ```cpp
 // mPackQ